 Polymyalgia rheumatica (PMR) is an inflammatory rheumatic condition characterized clinically by aching and morning stiffness about the shoulders, hip girdle, and neck.
 It can be associated with giant cell (temporal) arteritis (GCA); the two disorders may represent different manifestations of a shared disease process.
 Some patients have manifestations of both disorders occurring at different times.
 (See "Clinical manifestations and diagnosis of polymyalgia rheumatica".)

 The treatment of PMR will be reviewed here.
-Additional issues in PMR as well as the clinical manifestations, diagnosis, and treatment of GCA are discussed separately.
+Additional issues pertaining to PMR, as well as the clinical manifestations, diagnosis, and treatment of GCA, are discussed separately.
 (See "Clinical manifestations and diagnosis of polymyalgia rheumatica" and "Clinical manifestations of giant cell (temporal) arteritis" and "Diagnosis of giant cell (temporal) arteritis" and "Treatment of giant cell (temporal) arteritis".)

 Polymyalgia rheumatica (PMR) is characterized by a prompt response to glucocorticoids in low to moderate doses.
 The initial dose of prednisone needed to alleviate musculoskeletal symptoms in PMR is lower than that required to control the vascular inflammation associated with giant cell (temporal) arteritis (GCA).
 (See "Treatment of giant cell (temporal) arteritis".)

 General guidelines — We recommend treatment with glucocorticoids as initial therapy in patients diagnosed with PMR.
 The primary goal of therapy is the relief of symptoms.
 Therapy has not been shown to clearly improve prognosis or prevent progression to GCA.